Site location and ownership

 Following a long history of human cultivation and exploitation just 1 per cent of the original forest cover survives.
 Traditionally, the area has been occupied by small holders cultivating land in the Rio Catamayo valley to feed their families.
 However, in recent years, due to fluctuations in global food prices, it has become economic to clear areas of dry forest on sloping land away from the valley bottom to produce maize for local markets.
 The forest has also been to some extent degraded by small holder cattle grazing.

-In the face of these pressures, WLT has been working with NCI to purchase and enlarge key forest sites in the Tumbesian lowlands.
+In the face of these pressures, WLT has been working with NCEcuador to purchase and enlarge key forest sites in the Tumbesian lowlands.

 Carbon Balanced Programme